castillo-io/angular-css/README.md

 ### Config

-You can configure AngularCSS at the global level or at the stylesheet level.
+You can configure AngularCSS at the global or stylesheet level.

 #### Configuring global options

-These options are applied during the `config` phase of your app via `$cssProvider`.
+These options are applied during your app's `config` phase or via `$cssProvider`.

 ``` js
 myApp.config(function($cssProvider) {